 Aragonès got off to a bad start

-Knowing the Republicans had to choose between giving up the presidency or accepting the center-right’s terms, Junts drove a hard bargain.
+Knowing the Republicans had to choose between giving up the presidency or accepting their terms, Junts drove a hard bargain.
 Whereas the Republicans wanted to give talks with Prime Minister Pedro Sánchez about devolving more powers to Catalonia a chance, Junts insisted on taking steps toward secession.
 That poisoned the atmosphere in Aragonès’ coalition from the start.

 In a compromise, the parties agreed to call a second unilateral referendum on independence (the first was forbidden by Spain and boycotted by unionists) in case the talks with Sánchez failed.